salgotrav/sandbox/draft/CMakeTutorial.md

 The build pipeline can be Visual Studio Project file (.sln) or a Unix Style Makefile.

 To use CMake, a CMakeLists.txt file is required in the project.
 This file contains all the build instructions.
-To build a project, create a new directory named build.
+A simple way to build a project is to create a new directory named build.
 From the build directory, execute *cmake ..*
 This will generate a build pipeline.
 For the sake of simplicity, let's assume we are on a linux machine, and the build pipeline generated is a Makefile.
 Generating build pipeline in a seperate build directory have the advantage of seperating the build files from project source files.
 All the build artifacts are in this directory, and can be deleted for cleanup.